Volunteering at Longton Rugby Club

 Any help is gladly accepted ; it doesn’t need to be onerous.
 Appropriate training will be provided if required and you will enjoy seeing yours and other children enjoy the game of rugby, in all its forms.

-If you want to know more about the roles and tasks we need to fulfill, speak to or email Steph Carter our Club Volunteer Coordinator or any other member of the Mini/Junior Committee
+If you want to know more about the roles and tasks we need to fulfil, speak to or email Steph Carter our Club Volunteer Coordinator or any other member of the Mini/Junior Committee

 10 EXCELLENT reasons to volunteer in Rugby Union